Chapter 2 : "Your daughter is a witch, Mrs. Bathory."

 “Thanks,” I said, grinning.
 The next thing I wanted was just for them to leave so I could go upstairs to read the book without seeming rude.
 Or I could ask them more questions.
 But where to begin?

 “Well, we should be off, shouldn’t we Minnie?
 There’s business to be taken care of,” the Professor said.
 My grin widened.

-“Thank you,” I repeated, meaning to thank him for the book once again, but when I heard the words leave my mouth I realized it sounded differently.
+“Thank you,” I repeated, meaning to thank him for the book once again, but when I heard the words leave my mouth I realized I'd sounded so awe-struck.
 I blushed.
 The Professor just chuckled and eased himself from the sofa.

 Snuff ran over to pester him.
 I might’ve guessed.
 He jumped up and down, his tongue lolling out from his toothy, smiling mouth.
 Professor Medusa was happy to bend down to play with him.
 I might’ve guessed that also.